AdityaNarayan29/testing-jest/README.md

 Input: Attempt to perform unauthorized actions or inject malicious code.
 Expected outcome: The login page prevents unauthorized access and protects against common security vulnerabilities.

-#### Potential new test case : Button should be disabled by default
+### Potential new test case : Button should be disabled by default

+## Dashboard Test Cases